Sugarbeet is more SUPER than I realised!

 Cooking cereal grains before you feed them to your horse is very important.
 It improves how easy they are for your horse to digest and drastically reduces the chance of them causing negative effects in your horse’s hindgut.

-So if you are cooking your own grains, how long should you cook them for?
+So, if you are cooking your own cereal grains like barley or corn, how long should you cook them for?
 Are you ready for the answer, it is really very technical …

 Cook grains until they are soft and squishy!